-When the temperature of the metal increase, the emission rate of electron will increase.
+When the temperature of the metal increase, the emission rate of electrons will increase.

 - the surface area of the heated metal,

-When the surface area of the metal increase, the emission rate of electron will increase.
+When the surface area of the metal increase, the emission rate of electrons will increase.

 - the types of metal

 The rates of thermionic emission are different with regard to different types of metals.

 - the coated material on the surface of the metal.

 If the surface is coated by a layer of barium oxide or strontium oxide, the rate of emission will become higher.

 - Thermionic emission is applied in a thermionic diode.

 - A diode is an electrical component that only allowed current flows in one direction.